qplex/q-development-kit/docs/guide.rst

 Engine names must be CamelCase.
 Module names must be lower case, with underscores allowed.
 These rules are consistent with Python recommendations, but for Q, they are mandatory.
+Engine names must be UpperCamelCase, with digits allowed except for the first character.
+Module names must be lower case, with underscores and digits allowed except that the first character cannot be a digit.
+These rules are consistent with Python recommendations, but for Q, they are mandatory.

 In the discussion that follows, we will use ``qdemo`` as the module name, and ``Engine`` as the engine name.